shreyasrh9/github-page-v2/_posts/2017-09-11-regularized-linear-regression.md

 If \\(m \le n\\), then the \\(X^TX\\) was **non-invertible in the unregularized case** but, \\(X^TX + \lambda I\\) does not face the same issues and is **always invertible**.

-The effect of regularization on regression using normal equation can be seen in the following plot.
+The effect of regularization on regression using normal equation can be seen in the following plot for **regression of order 10**.

 ![Regularizated Linear Regression](/assets/2017-09-11-regularized-linear-regression/fig-2-regularization-for-normal-equation.png?raw=true)